yanglimath/SI-EAQECCs-from-GECs/README.md

 For Tables V and VII when `q = 3`, the construction data are over `GF(9) = GF(3)(w)`, where `w^2 - w - 1 = 0`.

-## Scope

-This repository includes only the EAQECCs appearing in the retained manuscript tables.
-Additional EAQECCs from the broader search are intentionally excluded from this table-level supplementary dataset.

-## Contact

-For questions about this supplementary dataset, please contact Yang Li at `yanglimath@163.com`.